 - CBT teaches you skills that last beyond the end of the treatment.
 This represents an advantage over medications, which only help while you’re taking them;

 - CBT is time-limited — typical treatment lasts 12 to 25 sessions.

 Finding a Social Anxiety Therapist in NYC

-Please contact us if we can help you in your efforts to find therapy for social anxiety here in New York.
+Please contact us if we can help you in your efforts to find therapy for social anxiety.
 Our CBT therapists are doctoral-level psychologists.
 We also have student therapists who offer reduced-fee services.
-Our offices are in midtown Manhattan, but we offer teletherapy services to people elsewhere in New York State, New Jersey, and Florida.
+Our offices are in NYC, but we offer teletherapy social anxiety help to people elsewhere in New York State, New Jersey, Virginia, Massachusetts, and Florida.
 If you’re looking for therapy for social anxiety in another part of the country or world, please contact us — we are happy to help!